-Since 1984 Mr. Astarita has been assisting brokers and brokerage firms in their registration and compliance matters, including the startup of new broker-dealers.
+Since 1984 Mr. Astarita has been the lawyer for advisors and brokerage firms in their registration and compliance matters, including the startup of new broker-dealers.
 From incorporation through shareholder and employment agreements, and throughout the registration process with the SEC and FINRA, Mr. Astarita has assisted dozens of firms in their navigation of the web of securities rules and regulations.
 When firms need to expand their operations and require FINRA approval, they have relied on him as their lawyer and has has guided those firms through the 1017 process, working closely with the firm’s in-house staff to obtain the necessary approvals.

-As the regulatory environment has become more onerous and complex, Mr. Astarita began encouraging, and assisting, brokers and financial professionals to become independent financial advisors, either through agreements with some of the nation’s top independent brokerage firms, or through the creation of registered investment advisors or private investment partnerships.
+As the regulatory environment has become more onerous and complex, Mr. Astarita began encouraging, and assisting, advisors and financial professionals to become independent financial advisors, either through agreements with some of the nation’s top independent brokerage firms, or through the creation of registered investment advisors or private investment partnerships.
 These alternate vehicles can vastly improve the business operations and overhead of a smaller financial firm, while at the same time maintaining the quality of research, customer service and investor protection of a large broker-dealer.

 Regulatory Enforcement Matters

 Mr. Astarita’s prime function as a securities lawyer is representation of financial professionals and investors in regulatory investigations, from the SEC, FINRA, state securities commissions, and the various commodity exchanges.
-Mr. Astarita is one of the few practicing attorneys to have passed the Series 7 Examination, the licensing examination for securities brokers.
 His 30 years of experience in investigations and enforcement proceedings have enabled him to provide invaluable assistance to his clients, not only during the actual proceedings, but in the development of a comprehensive strategy and plan for dealing with actual, and potential, enforcement proceedings.
 At times there is no choice but to take an enforcement proceeding to hearing, and Mr. Astarita has the skill, experience and talent to effectively represent Respondents in such hearings, even going up against FINRA with unlimited resources.

 Securities Employment Issues